jmckind/go-api-demo/README.md

 # go-api-demo

-A simple demo API server that exports Prometheus metrics.
+A demo API server that exports Prometheus metrics.